hmattinson/Dissertation_Excello/Documents/Research.md

 * Hartree 1950 - Calculating instruments and machines
 * McCarthney 2002 - Rethinking the computer music language
 * Power 2004 - Brief History of Spreadsheets

+## A user-entered approach to functions in Excel

+For many people, the programming language of choice is a spreadsheet.
+This is especially true of people who are not employed as programmers, but write programs for their own use — often defined as “end-user” programmers [Nar93].